TentBox Principles & Ethos

 (b) If the conduct happened at a TentBox branded event that was organised by members of the social media group and The TentBox Team did not attend, then please speak to the event organiser.
 If you do not think the matter is being dealt with properly, then contact the TentBox Team via email@example.com.
 If necessary, the police or proper authorities should be alerted by the victim and/or witnesses without delay.

-TentBox will fully cooperate with any investigation of such an incident by the authorities and will act appropriately on any findings, up to and including expulsion from the group.
+TentBox will act appropriately on any findings, up to and including expulsion from the group.
 It may also be appropriate for TentBox to temporarily suspend anyone involved in the conduct from our groups, pending a resolution.

 If no such report to the authorities is made or if an investigation is ongoing then it is highly inappropriate for members to comment on the group about the incident and this could amount to a breach of TentBox online usage rules.